Bank of England note issues: Introduction of legal tender

 With the passing of the Bank Notes Act 1833, Bank of England notes over £5 in value were first given the status of "legal tender" in England and Wales, effectively guaranteeing the worth of the Bank's notes and ensuring public confidence in the notes in times of crisis or war.
-The Currency and Bank Notes Act 1954 extended the definition of legal tender to 10/– and £1 notes; unlike the 1833 Act, this law also applied to Scotland, meaning that Bank of England notes under £5 were classed as legal tender.
+The Currency and Bank Notes Act 1954 extended the definition of legal tender to 10/– and £1 notes; unlike the 1833 act, this law also applied to Scotland, meaning that Bank of England notes under £5 were classed as legal tender.
 Due to inflation the Bank of England 10/– note was withdrawn in 1969 and the £1 was removed from circulation in 1988, leaving a legal curiosity in Scots law whereby there is now no paper legal tender in Scotland.
-(Scottish notes were not included in the 1833 or 1954 Acts.)
+(Notes issued by Scottish banks were not included in the 1833 or 1954 acts.)

 Note-issuing monopoly

-The Bank Charter Act 1844 began the process which gave the Bank of England exclusive note-issuing powers.
-Under the Act, no new banks could start issuing notes, and note-issuing banks in England and Wales were barred from expanding their note issue.
+The Bank Charter Act 1844 began the process which gave the Bank of England exclusive note-issuing powers in England and Wales.
+Under the act, no new banks could start issuing notes, and note-issuing banks in England and Wales were barred from expanding their note issue.
 Gradually, these banks vanished through mergers, closures and take-overs, and their note issues went with them.
 The last privately issued banknotes in Wales were withdrawn in 1908, on the closure of the last Welsh bank, the North and South Wales Bank.
-The last private English banknotes were issued in 1921 by Fox, Fowler and Company, a Somerset bank.
+The last private English banknotes were issued in 1921 by Fox, Fowler and Company, a Somerset bank, when it was bought out by Lloyds Bank.
+Under the terms of the Bank Charter Act 1844, the bank lost the legal right to issue banknotes when it merged with Lloyds, and the Bank of England became the sole note-issuing bank in England and Wales.

 Note printing

-Notes were originally hand-written; although they were partially printed from 1725 onwards, cashiers still had to sign each note and make them payable to someone.
-Notes were fully printed from 1855, no doubt to the relief of the bank's workers.
+Notes were originally handwritten; although they were partially printed from 1725 onwards, cashiers still had to sign each note and make them payable to someone.
+Notes were fully printed from 1855.
 Until 1928 all notes were the monochromatic Series A type, printed in black with a blank reverse.
-During the 20th century Series A were issued in denominations between £5 and £1,000, but in the 18th and 19th centuries there were Series A notes for £1 and £2.
+During the 20th century, notes in Series A were issued in denominations between £5 and £1,000, but in the 18th and 19th centuries there were Series A notes for £1 and £2.

-20th century

-In 1921 the Bank of England gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act of 1844 when the ability of other banks to issue notes was restricted.